Khudiram Bose: Escape

 Khudiram had to give a statement or declaration to the magistrate.
 He took full responsibility for the assassination, unknown that Prafulla was dead.
 Only after Khudiram finished giving his statement, the body of Prafulla reached Muzaffarpur.
-Khudiram realized that lying would go in vain.
+Khudiram realised that lying would go in vain.
 He identified the body of Prafulla and the British also received details from the encounter with sub-inspector Bannerjee.
 Instead of believing Khudiram, the British colonial authorities thought it more proper to detach Prafulla's head from his corpse and send it to Calcutta for better confirmation.